 Figure 6-2 shows the estimated apportionment of average BC concentrations to regional non-working day levels, additional regional inputs on working days, and landfill contributions associated with working days (calculated by difference) for each of the four monitoring years.
-Note that some of the data values shown in Figure 6-2 are a few hundredths of a microgram per cubic meter different than those reported in last year's Third Annual Report, due to a few hours of data that were previously incorrectly binned.
+Note that some of the data values shown in Figure 6-2 are a few hundredths of a microgram per cubic meter different than those reported in the Fourth Annual Report, due to a few hours of data that were previously incorrectly binned.
 The main effect of this correction was to lower the estimate of Landfill contributions of BC for each of the previously reported three years' data.

 Figure 6-2.
-Summary of four consecutive years of quantitative estimates of the average regional contribution to ambient BC levels on non-working days (blue bars), the additional regional contribution associated with increased activity levels on working days (violet bars), and the average hourly landfill contribution on working days (yellow bars).
+Summary of five consecutive years of quantitative estimates of the average regional contribution to ambient BC levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars).